gjlbeckers-uu/aglcheck/README.rst

 Development status
 ------------------
 This is alpha software.
-It works for what it was initially was designed for, and should also be usable for other applications.
+It does what it was initially was designed for, and should also be usable for other applications.
 The lack of documentation is the biggest hurdle, but see below.
 Contributions in any form are very welcome.